GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/protocol.md

      a separate verification step... which I see has been left out of the "ballot scanning device" step below.

+     @design kiniry The entire Voter Verification Device protocol step is entirely optional with regards to the BVS 2020.

+     @design kiniry If we merge the BMD and PBS, then the cryptographic cast and the physical cast are merged and this transition becomes redundant.
+Likewise, if we eliminate the PBS entirely from the polling place protocol and only use it in the post-election protocol, then this step also is elided.

 5. *Controller Device* V spoils their ballot and starts over.

    Voter V interacts with Supervisor S responsible for the Polling